MrThearMan/CI/README.md

 [tool.poetry.group.test.dependencies]
 pytest = "..."  # use latest version
-coverage = "6.5.0"  # <7.x needed for coveralls-python
+coverage = "..."  # use latest version
 tox = "..."  # use latest version
 tox-gh-actions = "..."  # use latest version
-coveralls = "..."  # use latest version

 # This is only needed for the docs CI
 [tool.poetry.group.docs.dependencies]